Your Work Permit Has Expired but Your TRC Is Still Valid: What It Means and What to Do in Vietnam

 Worth confirming locally: Penalty enforcement varies by province and by the timing of inspections.
 However, the legal exposure is real and increasing.
 Vietnam has intensified labour compliance inspections in recent years, and the introduction of Decree 219/2025 — which took effect August 7, 2025, replacing Decree 152 — signals continued regulatory tightening rather than relaxation.

-What You Can Legally Do While Your Work Permit Is Expired
+What You Can and Cannot Do While Your Work Permit Is Expired

-- Exit Vietnam — the TRC is accepted as a travel document for departure, though re-entry carries real risk if the underlying permit has been formally cancelled (see Practical Notes below)
+• Exit Vietnam — the TRC is typically accepted as a travel document for departure, though re-entry carries real risk if the underlying permit has been formally cancelled or revoked (see Practical Notes below)

 What a foreign worker cannot do during this period: